legendPerceptor/AutoBASS/README.md

 ## Lurking
 Have a look at the data or code then?
 Or read the paper which ist published at [JOURNAL]

 ## Motivation
-In battery research, manual coin cell assembly is still the most widely used methode to manufacture the in-house cells for testing, but the precise placement of electrodes and timing of electrolyte injection are challenging for researchers who manually perform the assembly inside of a glovebox.
-The small variations in manufacturing processe strongly impacts the intrinsic variability the overall system performance such as capacity, resistance and degradation rate between cells, which is a crucial issue that needs to be addressed while performing the data-driven stuides, therefore, we see it35 a pressing need to automate the assembly process, enabling the manufacturing of larger numbers of cells in a reproducible manner for the investigation of new chemistries.
-We, therefore, build the automatic battery assembly system (AutoBASS) which is capable of assmeblying up to 64 coin cells in a batch, the main parts of AutoBASS consist of two 6-axis robotic arms (Mecademic meca500 rev.2), a linear rail (Jenny Science Linax LXS 1800), and a programmable syring pump, providing a accuracy of placement in 0.2mm and that of electrolyte despersing in 1nL.
-The assembly procedure is accroding to the standard assembly procedure of Coin Cell 2032 recommonded by BIG-MAP.
-A graphic user interface is specificly designed for proper operating of the system.
-Image of electrodes upon placement and real-time record of events during operating of the system were created to help keep track of the variablilty of the cells.

-## What's new
-1. New electrolyte dispersing unit: can choose from up to 16 different electrolytes without cross-contamination
-2. Multi-threading operation: perfom pick-and-place, crimping and despersing in synchornized manner
-3. Active-imaging system: misgrab detection and self-correction
-4. New UI: more user-friendly, easy to assgin assembly task
+In battery research, most of the "in-house" made cells were still manually assembled.
+The cell-to-cell variance during manufacturing processe strongly impacts the overall performance of the system in data-driven stuides, therefore, we see it a pressing need to produce full-cells in a way of resonable reproducibilty and lab-scaled productivity.
+We therefore developed the automatic battery assembly system (AutoBASS) which is capable of producing a whole batch of up to 64 CR2032 coin cells.

 ## Enviroment setup
 AutoBASS is very easy-to-read and user-friendly,  besides hardware drivers you just need a working python 3.7 installation and the drivers for the corresponding hardware as well.
 If you are using mecademic robots you need to install their (awesome!) python driver too.

-## Launch script
-AutoBaSS.py script can automatically guide you through the procedure from scratch:
-    Launch 'AutoBass.py'
-    Click "Assembly Coin Cell"
-    Click "Initialize system" and wait for the progress bar to finish Type in the position of cell you want to start and to finish in numbers (No.1 refers to the cell on the up-left corner, No.64 refers to the one on the down-right corner)
-    Click "Start Assembly" and the procedure will start

 ## Acknowledgements